okteto/build/README.md

 ### Build and push images that are not defined on your Okteto manifest.

-This example runs the context action `okteto/context@latest` and then builds and pushes the image for a Dockerfile not included at the Okteto Manifest.
+This example sets the context, and then builds an image that is not defined in the Okteto Manifest.

 ```yaml
 # File: .github/workflows/workflow.yml